Woman speaking at a meeting sharing ideas

 Legislator Perspectives on Preventing Adverse Childhood Experiences in South Carolina

-This qualitative study provides unique insight on a unique study conducted with state legislators in South Carolina on ways in which adverse childhood experiences (ACEs) can be prevented through public policy efforts.
+This qualitative study provides insight on a unique study conducted with state legislators in South Carolina on ways in which adverse childhood experiences (ACEs) can be prevented through public policy efforts.

 Adverse childhood experiences (ACEs)

-Children's Trust has produced a series of research briefs on adverse childhood experiences (ACEs).
-The research brief topics include the data collection process, an overview of ACEs, the prevalence of ACEs in various populations, and the relationship between ACEs and health and social outcomes.
+Topics include the data collection process, an overview of ACEs, the prevalence of ACEs in various populations, and the relationship between ACEs and health and social outcomes.

 ACE research briefs